SpacingBat3/SpacingBat3/README.md

   or when abstracting code a bit more than what C does is beneficial.

-- An experienced TypeScript developer, having unusual skillset like [strongly typed programming](https://github.com/SpacingBat3/lss) or frameworkless web-development focused on webpage performance while following modern frontend design principles.
+- An experienced TypeScript developer, having unusual skillset like [strongly typed programming](https://github.com/SpacingBat3/lss "See my LSS project for most extreme example of this!") or frameworkless web-development focused on webpage performance while following modern frontend design principles.

 - An engineer mixed in various technologies for simulation and process modeling, like FEM, neural networks, optimisation algorithms etc.